FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/HowToHelp/DevelopmentSetup.md

 ```
 cd .../DigitalPy
 ```
+install dependencies and DigitalPy as package
 ```
 pip install -e .
 ```
+# Configure VS Code
-open VS Code explorer to the location of the FreeTAKServer project
+open VS Code Explorer to the location of the FreeTAKServer project

 ![image](https://user-images.githubusercontent.com/60719165/210416689-9ee810ee-4970-40b6-a9fa-8cda8e1f8b8d.png)

-changed the VSCODE Python Interpreter (ctrl + shift + p).
+* change the VSCODE Python Interpreter (ctrl + shift + p).
-Look for "Python: Select Interpreter.
+* Look for "Python: Select Interpreter.
-Select the one in your venv/scripts/python.exe
+* Select the one in your venv/scripts/python.exe

-Go to "Run and Debug"
+* Go to "Run and Debug"
-Select “Create launch.json” file copy launch configuration json  over the created file and configure [YOURPATH] with your actual path
+* Select “Create launch.json” file
+* copy this configuration  over the created file and configure [YOURPATH] with your actual path
 ```
       {
     "version": "0.2.0",